Kurt-Hetrick/CMG_PIPELINE_UPDATE_ANALYSIS/README.md

 * what is the count based off of phenodb versus what is the count the joint called vcf.

-4. GROSS METRICS
+4. ~~GROSS METRICS (not really a priority since I've done everything at the per sample level. no real plans to do this)

 * cohort ti/tv
 * bait counts
 * snp counts
 * indel counts
-* mixed counts
+* mixed counts~~

 5. Things that I've done in the past that I probably will not prioritize.